 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Meropenem can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Meropenem can pass into breast milk and may affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How is meropenem given?

 Meropenem is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Meropenem is usually given every 8 hours.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.